bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Great we have a window!!
 Now you can, of course, play with the dimensions of this window by adjusting the `windowPoints` function.

-I'm going to follow this same pattern for the rest of the drawn items.
+I'm going to follow this same process for the rest of the drawn items, starting with doors.

 {% highlight javascript %}
 Yome.doorPoints = (st) => {